silx-kit/silx/doc/source/sample_code/index.rst

          :height: 150px
          :align: center
-     - This script illustrates how to add a print preview tool button to any plot widget inheriting :class:`PlotWidget`.
+     - This script illustrates how to add a print preview tool button to any plot widget inheriting :class:`~silx.gui.plot.PlotWidget`.

        Three plot widgets are instantiated.
+One of them uses a standalone :class:`~silx.gui.plot.PrintPreviewToolButton.PrintPreviewToolButton`,
+       while the other two use a
+       :class:`~silx.gui.plot.PrintPreviewToolButton.SingletonPrintPreviewToolButton`
-One of them uses a standalone :class:`PrintPreviewToolButton`, while the other two use a :class:`SingletonPrintPreviewToolButton` which allows them to send their content to the same print preview page.
+       which allows them to send their content to the same print preview page.
    * - :download:`scatterMask.py <../../../examples/scatterMask.py>`
      - .. image:: img/scatterMask.png
          :height: 150px